microsoft/mu_plus/UefiTestingPkg/AuditTests/PagingAudit/README.md

 The UEFI shell application collects system information from the DXE environment and then communicates to the SMM driver/handler to collect necessary info from SMM.
-It then writes this data to files and then that content is used by the windows scripts.
+It then writes this data to files for parsing by Python scripts.

 ## DXE Paging Audit